20:00, Sat 30th November 2019 - Mon 2nd December 2019 at Fitzpatrick Hall, Queens' College

 "And death falls to the floor - and with new skin - take to the stars.
 Rise above and float.
 Disappear into the ether.
 Past withers.
 Space eases me to rest.
 No eyes on me, no words to hear - just this floating.
 This forgetting.
 This beginning.
 This new".

-CWs: Suicide; Mental Health; Scenes of violence.
+CWs: Depiction of Suicide; Mental Health; Scenes of Violence.